 The image of the future is an intriguing one without over-the-top technology or farcical steampunk-infused aesthetics

 The image of the future is an intriguing one without over-the-top technology or farcical steampunk-infused aesthetics.
 The balance was just right.
-Emily isn’t the most striking of protagonists, but I liked her, and the voiceover started to wear me down that I became used to it.
+Emily isn’t the most striking of protagonists, but I liked her, and the voiceover started to wear me down, so I became used to it.

 The voice talent is hit and miss, however – some actors are stronger than others.
-I didn’t experience any of those god awful stereotypes, but some characters were quite bland and lifeless.
-But the worse part was the synching.
+I didn’t experience any of those god-awful stereotypes, but some characters were quite bland and lifeless.
+But the worst part was the synching.

 Fancy A Cup Of QTE